 - Research how much innovation takes place within your organization and the ease of implementation.

-Is your company always innovating or infrequently?
+Is your company always or infrequently innovating?
 Research if projects are completed on time and as promised.
 Also, determine if your organization’s innovation efforts meet with competitors’, or if your company sets the bar in the marketplace.

 - Now focus on innovation efforts that have been successful.